 Her work can be found in many private and corporate collections around the world.
 In 2003 Sheila was the featured artist for the WPBS TV Art Auction in Watertown New York, where “Natural Instincts”, a half-hour documentary about Sheila and her career as an artist was produced and aired.
 One of her paintings, “Bountiful Beauty” set an overbid record.

 From 2008 to 2014 Sheila and her husband George Hurst, ran their art galleries “Inspirations Art Gallery” and then “White Flag Gallery” in Brockville, Ontario.
 Both enjoyed creating and exhibiting their work alongside each other.
 After George’s sudden death in 2014, Sheila decided to close the gallery and for the first time in her life was unable to paint for well over a year.
 With much support from her family and friends and her deep faith in God, she was able to return to her easel.
 She now lives and paints in her studio, in the village of Lyn, Ontario.

-Knowing now how fragile we are and how quickly our lives can change, has profoundly altered the direction of Sheila’s creativity.
-She feels that there is much more to be revealed within her art and hopes that it will reflect the joy of embracing each new day with thanksgiving.
+Knowing how fragile we are and how quickly our lives can change has profoundly altered the direction of Sheila’s creativity, feeling that there is still much more to be revealed within her art.
 Her journey as an artist began at age twelve with her first set of oil paints and continues to this day.